- Food and Cooking»

 Once you're at this point you can wrap a few tablespoons of filling in soft tortillas and place them in a 9x13 dish.
-We usually top them with this tasty tomatillo sauce and some chihuahua cheese, but feel free to use a tomato sauce or chili sauce if you prefer.
+We usually top them with this tasty tomatillo sauce, but feel free to use a tomato sauce or chili sauce if you prefer.

-Cook until cheese is melted and bubbling, around 10 minutes.
-Serve with sour cream and chopped cilantro.
+Cook to heat through, around 10 minutes.
+Serve with a little chopped cilantro.

 *I generally throw in cumin, chill powder, paprika, oregano, salt, pepper, red pepper flakes, but I never measure the quantities.
 These enchiladas are very forgiving.